acts-project/acts/docs/howto/run_material_mapping.rst

 .. code-block:: console

-  ./../build/bin/ActsExampleGeometryDD4hep -n1 -j1 --mat-output-file geometry-map  --dd4hep-input ../thirdparty/OpenDataDetector/xml/OpenDataDetector.xml --output-json --mat-output-allmaterial true --mat-output-sensitive false
+  ./../build/bin/ActsExampleGeometryDD4hep -n1 -j1 --mat-output-file geometry-map  --dd4hep-input ../thirdparty/OpenDataDetector/xml/OpenDataDetector.xml --output-json --mat-output-allmaterial true --mat-output-sensitives false

 This algorithm is useful to obtain a visualisation of your detector using the different types of output available (``output-obj`` gives ``.obj`` with a 3D representation of the different subdetectors, for example).
 Here, we use ``output-json`` to obtain a map of all the surfaces and volumes in the detector with a ``ProtoSurfaceMaterial`` (or a ``ProtoVolumeMaterial``), ``mat-output-allmaterial`` ensure that a ``ProtoSurfaceMaterial`` (or a ``ProtoVolumeMaterial``) is associated to all the surfaces (or volumes), enforcing all of them to be written.
 Four types of surfaces exist: